150+ Skills for a Resume: Examples for Any Job

 2. Teamwork

 Even if you’re working remotely, collaborating with and supporting other team members remains an essential soft skill for your resume.
-Ensure you describe yourself as a team member by providing examples of how you’ve successfully worked alongside others and contributed to the successful operations of your team.
+Provide examples of how you’ve successfully worked alongside others and contributed to the successful operations of your team.

 3. Problem-solving

-Another soft skill for your resume that never goes out of style is solving problems: using creative thinking, experience and resourcefulness to overcome obstacles.
-Show off problem-solving skills in your resume’s work history section by sharing accomplishments in which you had to work through a challenge.
+Using creative thinking, experience, and resourcefulness to overcome obstacles is an essential workplace skill.
+Showcase problem-solving skills in your resume’s work history section by sharing accomplishments in which you had to work through a challenge.

 4. Empathy

-Understanding and sharing the feelings of others helps build strong workplace relationships.
+Understanding others' feelings helps build strong workplace relationships.
 Empathy improves communication, teamwork, and customer service by fostering respect and collaboration.

 5. Leadership